Find Tours

 Frequently Asked Questions

-Most day tours do not include the park entrance fee.
-You must purchase your ticket separately in advance through pasesparques.cl, which costs $35 USD for international adults during the high season.
+Most tours do not include the national park entrance fee.
+You must purchase your ticket in advance through the official CONAF website.
+The fee for foreign adults is CL$ 34,000 for a pass valid up to 3 days.

 Explore More Tours